The Ultimate Guide to YouTube Thumbnails in 2021 - 4 Practical Lessons From the Most Famous Videos

 Now, when you land in Picmaker’s dashboard, choose the YouTube thumbnail category.
 Click on ‘See all’ in the far right to see all templates at once.

 Use the search bar at the top to search for keywords or scroll down to explore your thumbnail.
 Choose a template that fits your needs.
 Here’s a glimpse of all the YouTube thumbnail design templates.
 What you see below is only a small section of the different options.

 The next step is to edit your thumbnail template.
 Let us assume that you’ve chosen the below template.

-Now, what you'll notice about this template is that you can edit almost everything in this YouTube thumbnail: the fonts, pictures, etc. We inserted a box and our gym instructor's name in the picture below.
+Now, what you'll notice about this template is that you can edit everything in this YouTube thumbnail: the fonts, text boxes, pictures, etc. We inserted a box and our gym instructor's name in the picture below.

 How do you edit these thumbnails?
 Use the left-hand menu to insert your pictures, objects, text, fonts, and other graphic elements.

 Picmaker's left-hand menubar gives you innumerable options to edit your thumbnail.
 It includes 100 million pictures, 100k icons, backgrounds, filters, frames, etc. You can even upload your own images or backgrounds in a few clicks.

 Step 4: How do I download a YouTube thumbnail for free?